-Another change was in 1966, when he arrived in Yuba City.
-The district had just placed a lettering on the back of the bus that said, “Stop When Red Lights Flash,’’ per the new state regulation.
+Another change was in 1966 when he arrived in Yuba City.
+The district had just placed lettering on the back of the bus that said, “Stop When Red Lights Flash,’’ per the new state regulation.
 Before that, school buses carried no warning to other motorists.
 He also said school buses used to have safety chains across all of the emergency exit doors on a school bus, so the kids wouldn’t fall out.
 However, he added that in a panic situation, the students wouldn’t be able to unhook the chains and get off the bus, so those were removed.

 Student Behavior Advice

 “Do not let the behavior of the students keep you from your safe driving responsibilities,” Gardner said.
 He added that the kids can be distracting, but the bus driver needs to know when to pull over.
-Their one job is to the keep the bus on the road and to drive safe.
+Their one job is to keep the bus on the road and to drive safely.

 Gardner said he keeps the kids in line by reminding them he can deny their transportation.

-“There is a thing in the state law that I have memorized word for word, ‘Refusal to submit to the authority of a school bus driver is efficient reason to deny transportation,’” he explained.
+“There is a thing in the state law that I have memorized word for word, ‘Refusal to submit to the authority of a school bus driver is an efficient reason to deny transportation,’” he explained.

 Gardner said he has only denied transportation to two elementary-aged students for a period of time.
 He added that the rest of the children usually decided to do what he said.

-“I had one fella come up to me on the sidewalk, when he met me as an adult, and he said, ‘You were mean when you were a bus driver, but you treated everybody alike.’
+“I had one fella come up to me on the sidewalk when he met me as an adult, and he said, ‘You were mean when you were a bus driver, but you treated everybody alike.’
 I wasn’t mean,” Gardner said.

 Gardener said he is well-known around the community and has driven generations of families.
 He added he can’t go anywhere in town without someone stopping him and telling him he used to be their kindergarten school bus driver.